Pavan-1997/Linux-Shell_Basic_Commands/README.md

    (Shows the currently logged-in username of the terminal)

+- `uptime`

-- uptime - shows the elapsed time duration since the machine logged in.
+  (Shows the elapsed time duration since the machine logged in)

 - `sort`